Stack Templates

-What is a Stack?
+What is a Stack Template?

-Each stack definition specifies:
+Each stack template specifies:

 - Spaces — which templates to use, identified by name and prefixed when created